Andrettin/Wyrmsun/readme.txt

 - 2.8.2
 -----------------------------------------------------------------------

+* Items
+- Items sold at the Market now have a smaller chance of being magic or unique.
+- Added a new unique broad sword, Wolf's Claw.
+- The unique broad sword Brimir is now stronger.
+- Added the magic affixes "Giant's", "Wolf's" and "of the Wolf".

 * Map Editor
 - Wood Piles now display their different variations in the editor.
 - Gold Rocks now display their different variations in the editor.